-- Measures such as using local coffee suppliers and refillable jars can help decreases energy consumption by 50 to 60% – which will please guests
+- Measures such as using local coffee suppliers and refillable jars can help decrease energy consumption by 50 to 60%, which will please guests

-- With doubts over the sustainability of Nespresso and other pods, biodegradable capsules offer an alternative
+- With doubts about the sustainability of Nespresso and other pods, biodegradable capsules offer an alternative

 - Another approach toward protecting profit is to sell higher-quality coffee or specialty, Instagrammable lattes in public-facing venues or via room service

 - Climate change could see coffee production dropping as the crop becomes harder to grow – which makes supporting quality producers increasingly important